Service Tokens

 onboardbase run -c "env"

-It is also possible to have a one-time non-persisted application of the service tokens.
-Which is mostly useful in CI jobs and other one-time run environments.
+It is also possible to define a one-time, non-persistent service token for CI jobs and other one-time run environments:

 export HISTIGNORE="export ONBOARDBASE_TOKEN*"